MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/workflows/node/upgrade-packages.md

 1. Commit to a branch and create a PR.

 Once than then review the PR changes.

+Here's a PR I created when testing: [#9 in vue-quickstart](https://github.com/MichaelCurrin/vue-quickstart/pull/9).

 ### Verify result with CI